kromerm/adfdataflowdocs/Transformations/adf-data-flow-unpivot-transformation.md

 Setting the Column Arrangement to "Normal" will group together all of the pivoted columns with their aggregated values.
 Setting the columns arrangment to "Lateral" will alternate between column and value.

-#### Aggregation

-To set the aggregation you wish to use for the pivot, click on the field at the bottom of the Pivoted Columns pane.
-You will enter into the ADF Data Flow expression builder where you can build an aggregation expression and optionally provide an alternate name for your new aggregated values.